euwbah/musescore-microtonal-edo-plugin/README.md

 ![Staff text custom key sig](images/2018/06/staff-text-custom-key-sig.png)

-You can indicate custom key signatures by entering the key signature using System Text or Staff Text.

-- Use **System Text** (`Ctrl` + `Shift` + `T`) if you want the key signature code to affect all staves from there onwards
-- Use **Staff Text** (`Shift` + `T`) if you only want the code to affect the staff that it is on.
-  This is especially useful when using custom **local** key signatures!
-- Remember to make the custom key signature code invisible!
-(Press `V` to toggle visibility)

-Key signature code syntax:

-1. Start with a dot `.`
-2. Put the textual representation of the accidental for the note **C** using the [accidental code](#accidental-code)
-3. Put another dot `.`
-4. Put the required accidental for **D**
-5. Repeat from **C** thru **B**

-Finally, you should have be seven dots (`.`) in total,

-Natural accidentals are denoted by leaving the space blank, or using any other character that does not represent an accidental.

-Spaces/newlines can be placed before or after the dots to improve readability.

-**For example:**
-Ab-down major in 31 edo's ups-and-downs mode can be denoted like this: `.v.bv.bv.v.v.bv.bv` representing the key signature of Cv, Dbv, Ebv, Fv, Gv, Abv, Bbv.

 ## Known issues:

 - CRITICAL ISSUE: note tuning caps at +/- 200 cents, but 4 steps in 22 edo exceeds this.